 The University of Denver does not require undergraduate students to declare a major prior to arriving on campus.
-Typically, students will declare a major by the beginning of their second year.
+Typically, students will declare a major by the end of their second year.

 No. Your application must be submitted and complete before an admission decision can be made.
 Please refer to our Accepted Student Profile to see the average qualifications of our admitted students.

 Once your application is complete, you will be notified of an admission decision by email.
 Original admission documents will be sent to you by express mail along with your I-20.

 No. All documents do not need to be submitted at the same time.
 As soon as your application is received, our office will begin corresponding with you by e-mail regarding any missing documents.

 Any document that comes directly from the institution in a sealed envelope is considered official.
 Students may submit unofficial copies of all documents for an admission decision.
 Once an admission decision is made, students will be asked to submit official documents from their institutions and order official test scores from testing agencies.

 In most cases, the University of Denver accepts photocopies of documents for an admission decision.
 We reserve the right to require official documents for an admission decision.
 If you are admitted to DU, we will ask that official documents be submitted to our office.
 A transfer credit evaluation cannot be completed until all official documents are submitted.